EricGebhart/EricGebhart.github.io/_posts/2019-10-05-My-keyboards-firmware.md

  * Maybe I should reuse the shift keys for something.
  * Perhaps another symbols layer with a different layout.
  * Maybe symbols on the top row instead of numbers.
 Like Bepo.
+ * A oneshot layer for commonly typed things. _!!fmt_, hmm. what else.

 ### Conclusion